Last updated: 11.06.2020

 2. Go to the Dispatching tab.

-3. Under Auto dispatch at the bottom, select the order of priority in the Cost calculation drop-down list:
+3. In the Auto dispatch box, select the order of priority from the drop-down menu Cost calculation:

 4. Click on